GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     ![](./img/alabaster-wolf-reward.png)
     </div>

     - Fixed at 3* Blue.
 Note that bows are the only weapons that can roll ASPD blessings.
-    - Comes with Passive SP Up that gives a flat 6 SP that does not increase upon enhancement.
+    - Passive SP Up provides a flat 6 SP that does not increase upon enhancement.

 ##### Alabaster Wolf Den